SParb/cork-cat-cafe/README.md

 ## About

 The Cork Cat Cafe is a unique destination where guests can sip coffee, enjoy delicious food, and spend time with adorable resident cats.
-Whether you're a cat enthusiast or just looking for a cozy p...## Project Planning
+Whether you're a cat enthusiast or simply looking for a cozy spot to relax, our cafe offers the perfect setting.

 ## Project Planning

-To ensure a smooth development process, we have outlined the following steps and milestones:
+To ensure smooth development, we followed these steps and milestones:

 - **User Stories:**
-  I want a user friendly design and want the display of the website to look good on all screen sizes so I can find the information I want quickly and without frustration.
+  - I want a user-friendly design and a website that looks great on all screen sizes, so I can quickly find the information I need without frustration.

-  I want a good first impression and having a hero page to grab my attention.
+  - I want a strong first impression, with a hero page that grabs my attention.

-  I want to know the cat cafe's location, phone number, email address and social media pages.
-So I can learn more about the cat café.
+  - I want to know the cat cafe's location, phone number, email address, and social media pages so I can learn more about the cafe.

-  I want a dedicated gallery page where I can see the cats who live at the café.
+  - I want a dedicated gallery page to see the cats who live at the cafe.

-  I want to be able to book a time to see a specific cat.
+  - I want to be able to book a time to visit a specific cat.

-  I want a way to quickly send a direct message for feedback or questions about the cat café.
+  - I want a quick way to send direct feedback or questions about the cat cafe.

-  I want to be able to see the prices, menu options and opening times on the homepage of the website.
+  - I want to see prices, menu options, and opening times directly on the homepage.

-- **Design:** Create wireframes and mockups for the site’s layout using Balsamiq, focusing on accessibility and visual appeal. (wireframes presented below)
+- **Design:** Created wireframes and mockups for the site layout using Balsamiq, focusing on accessibility and visual appeal.
+(Wireframes presented below)

-  **Screenshots of the wireframes that show the website from a mobile and desktop view**
+  **Screenshots of the wireframes showing the website on mobile and desktop:**

   Homepage
   ![Wireframe 1](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe1.png)

   Contact page
   ![Wireframe 2](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe2.png)

   Gallery page
   ![Wireframe 3](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe3.png)

   Form success page
   ![Wireframe 4](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe4.png)

   Booking page
   ![Wireframe 5](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe5.png)

 - **Development:**
-  Build the website using HTML, CSS, and JavaScript.
-Using also the bootstrap framework, icons from fontawesome.com, fonts from googlefonts.com and a colour pallete from coolor.com.
+  Built the website using HTML, CSS, and JavaScript, along with the Bootstrap framework.
+Icons are provided by Font Awesome, fonts from Google Fonts, and the color palette from Coolor.

-  Chosen colour palette from Coolor
+  Chosen color palette from Coolor:
   ![colours](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/coolors.png)

 - **Content Creation:**
-  Collect information and photos of the cats alongside images of the interior of the café these images can be found in assets/images/.
+  Gathered information and photos of the resident cats and the cafe interior.
+Images can be found in assets/images/.

 - **Deployment:**
-  Host the site using GitHub Pages and share it with the community.
+  Hosted the site using GitHub Pages and shared it with the community.

 - **Feedback & Iteration:**
-  Gather user feedback and continue improving features and content.
+  Gathered user feedback to continuously improve features and content.

 ## Features

--Using the bootstrap framework the whole website and pages are responsive and are easy to use and navigate on mobile and desktop devices.
+- The entire website is responsive and easy to navigate on both mobile and desktop devices, thanks to Bootstrap.

-- See our hero image and short introduction.
-See the responsive navigation bar always stuck at the top of the web pages.
+- Enjoy our hero image and a short introduction.
+The responsive navigation bar remains visible at the top of every page.

   ![home](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/homepage.png)

-- See photos and details of the cats you’ll meet.
+- Browse photos and details of the cats you’ll meet.

   ![gallery](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/gallery.png)

-- Learn about who we are and our menu and opening times.
+- Learn about us, our menu, and opening times.

   ![about1](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/about-cards.png)
   ![about2](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/about-cards2.png)

-- See our contact details or contact us directly via message.
+- Find our contact details or get in touch directly via message.

   ![contact-details](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/footer.png)

 ## Technologies/Resources Used